blablatov/listen2rabbit4dirx/README.md

 ### En

-Demo packages of module `listen2rabbit4dirx` it "listener" of RabbitMQ queue data.
+Demo packages of module `listen2rabbit4dirx` it "listener" to channels of queue data  of RabbitMQ.
 If data appeared in the our queue, the Directum RX method of handler is called the generated `Hyperlink`, via go module `call2handler`.
 Handler method of integration, while executed when a hyperlink is followed must exist in Directum RX.

-To listen messages, run the module:
+To listenning messages in channels, run the module:

 	listen2rabbit4dirx

-Demo module for publishing messages (`SAP_A, SAP_B, SAP_C`) to to a queue:
+Demo module for publishing messages in channels (`SAP_A, SAP_B, SAP_C`) of a queue:

 	publisher2listener SAP_A